 India Vision; Dr Kalam and TIFAC

 This book is based on a document, Technology Vision 2020 published by TIFAC in 1996.
-TIFAC (Technology Information Forecasting and Assessment Council) is a governmental organization focussed on assessing the technology-related activities for India.
-In 1996, they have launched Technology Vision 2020 document about India's strengths to become a developed nation by the year 2020.
+TIFAC (Technology Information Forecasting and Assessment Council) is a governmental organization focused on assessing the technology-related activities for India.
+In 1996, they launched the Technology Vision 2020 document about India's strengths to become a developed nation by 2020.
 Dr Abdul Kalam (with DR Y.S Rajan) in 1998 wrote an excellent book on how to turn this vision into a reality.

 "Every aspiring entrepreneur must read this book"